Recipe Index » Appetizer Recipes » Greek Baked Hummus Dip

 An easy five-ingredient appetizer recipe, this Greek-inspired baked hummus dip is loaded with lamb and feta then topped with loads of crunchy veggies.

-PREP: 10 minutes
+Prep Time 10 minutes

-COOK: 20 minutes
+Cook Time 20 minutes

-TOTAL: 30 minutes
+Total Time 30 minutes

 Ingredients

-• 1 pound ground lamb (or sirloin)
+• 1 pound ground lamb or sirloin

 • 1 teaspoon garlic powder